 Pattonville brings two registered nurses to camp to administer medication and handle any medical issues that may arise.
 They are on call 24 hours a day while at camp.
-Student needing to take medications while at camp should complete the Prescription/ Medication form.
+Students needing to take medications while at camp should complete the Prescription/ Medication form.

 *The script on the bottle of medication may not be more than a month old.

 *All medications should be turned in 2 weeks before students leave for camp.

 While at camp students eat 3 "family-style" meals a day plus treats in the evening.
 Meals are kid freely such as chicken sandwiches, burgers, pizza, spaghetti, etc...
 All meals have a vegetarian option; however, this must be indicated on forms at least 2 weeks prior to camp.
 Common food allergies are also considered such as nut allergies and lactose intolerance.
 Other food limitations are also addressed on an as needed basis.
 Students may NOT bring any food items to camp due to wildlife concerns.

 Each evening staff and students participate in a variety of activities such as Minute to Win It games, a Teacher find, a Scavenger Hunt, Dancing, owl calling and various other games.
 During this time the kids have a chance to earn treats to snack on throughout the night.
 It is also an opportunity for them to mix and mingle with the other students while releasing some energy.